 Why do some firms adopt certain tax havens and how sensitive is the demand for tax havens?
 We address these questions by studying how the repeal of Section 936 tax credits affected firms with affiliates in Puerto Rico.
 We first describe the characteristics of US multinationals that were exposed to Section 936.
 We then show that the market value of exposed firms decreased after losing access to Section 936, implying that firms could not perfectly substitute to other tax havens.
 Finally, we find that firms exposed to Section 936 did not respond by expanding their network of tax havens.

 Published: Daniel Garrett & Juan Carlos Suárez Serrato, 2019.
 "How Elastic is the Demand for Tax Havens?
-Evidence from the US Possessions Corporations Tax Credit," AEA Papers and Proceedings, vol 109, pages 493-499.
+Evidence from the US Possessions Corporations Tax Credit," AEA Papers and Proceedings, vol 109, pages 493-499. citation courtesy of

 |June 2017||Tax Advantages and Imperfect Competition in Auctions for Municipal Bonds|

 with Andrey Ordin, James W. Roberts, Juan Carlos Suárez Serrato: w23473